MicrosoftDocs/azure-devops-yaml-schema/content/steps-get-package.md

     string: string # Name/value pairs.
   name: string # ID of the step.  ([-_A-Za-z0-9]*)
   timeoutInMinutes: string # Time to wait for this task to complete before the server kills it.
+  retryCountOnTaskFailure: string # Number of retries if the task fails.
 ```